gruns/gitauthors/README.md

 To use, provide `gitauthors` the URL of a respository and let it go to work. `gitauthors` will, in turn:

-  1. Checkout the repository into a temporary directory.
+  1. Check out the repository into a temporary directory.
   2. Parse the repository's log history.
   3. Collate a list of the repository's authors and their commits.
-  4. Output a nice, formatted summary of the repository's authors.
+  4. Output a nicely formatted summary of the repository's authors.

 Like